 Other possible causes could be a vehicle defect or flaw in the design of the parking lot.
 In those cases, personal injury claims would need to be brought against the manufacturer of the faulty part or the designer.
 Though these would be rarer explanations for a vehicle-into-building crash, it’s a good idea to speak with a skilled pedestrian accident attorney to ensure that all liable parties are identified and held accountable for your injuries.

-How Can The Champion Firm, P.C.
+How Can The Champion Firm, Personal Injury Attorneys, P.C.
 Help Me?

 When pedestrians are struck by a car, their injuries are often serious because they have little protection to shield them from harm.
 With a vehicle-into-building crash, the injuries could be even more severe.
 The impact of the car, along with the impact from any building debris or broken glass, could be a deadly combination for a pedestrian.